 Tabata, a style of high-intensity interval training (HIIT), is a fantastic workout to burn fat and get fitter.
 A Tabata workout typically consists of eight rounds of 20-second maximum effort followed by a 10-second rest period for an intense, 4-minute workout — helping you get the most out of your workout in the shortest amount of time.

 That said, it might be short, but it’s not easy.
 For beginners new to exercise, working out at maximum intensity might sound intimidating.
-To ease your first-time jitters, Coach Alice explains why and how Tabata is a great workout style for all levels from beginners to pro athletes.
+To ease your first-time jitters, we explain why and how Tabata is a great workout style for all levels from beginners to pro athletes.

 Tabata for beginners